MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-analytics.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Use the Power Platform admin center to monitor the traffic to the websites in your tenant.
-You can also see key information such as how many sites have Web Application Firewall disabled, how many sites have external authentication enabled, etc.

 > [!IMPORTANT]
 > - This feature is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]

-To access the security dashboard, you should have one of the following roles:
+To access the analytics dashboard, you should have one of the following roles:

 - Global Administrator
 - Dynamics 365 administrator
 - Power Platform administrator
-- System administrator (you can only see sites for which you're a system administrator)
+- System administrator (you can only see environments for which you're a system administrator)

 ## View traffic analytics for all websites in a tenant